A one-day training on the case statement for addressing men’s trauma.

 Re-Visioning Men’s Anger, Rage & Violence is based on trauma-informed research examining the links between male childhood abuse and intimate partner violence (IPV).
 While many practitioners are aware that most men who are prone to rage and partner violence have a significant history of childhood abuse, few intervention programs are derived from this research and application.

 This training focuses on the clinical implications of adopting a trauma-oriented understanding of IPV.
-This fearless training challenges whether the current dominant “power and control” model of IPV offers a comprehensive picture of the inner world of men who are assaultive, let alone offering a way of change.
-Using a trauma lens, this training arguably offers more nuanced, respectful and promising approach to clinical interventions with this population.
+We will fearlessly challenge the dominant discourse of “power and control” model of understanding through comprehensive picture of the inner world of men who are assaultive.
+Using a trauma lens, this training arguably offers a more nuanced, more respectful and more promising approach to clinical interventions with this population, whether through individual or group intervention.

 “I found the mix of lectures and experiential teaching very appropriate.
 Facilitators were well informed and very capable to get their information across in a clear fashion.
 Enjoyed it and intend to use information at my work.” – Training participant